5 lavender farms to visit near Toronto

 Here are my picks for lavender farms to visit near Toronto.

 One of the biggest lavender farms in Canada is also one of the most popular ones near Toronto.
-This place is Instagram ready with a giant yellow door in the middle of its field and it also serves up lavender ice cream.
-Find it in near Milton.
+This place is Instagram ready, with a giant yellow door in the middle of its field and it also serves up lavender ice cream.
+Find it near Milton.

 After grabbing brunch in Dundas, head to this nearby lavender farm and apiary owned by a former Torontonian.
 It has two small lavender fields and it's also super close to Tews Falls, Websters Falls and Dundas Peak, so be sure to go exploring if you're in the area.